 Yet, they hold a ROFR because they’d rather buy the property long-term than be evicted if the property was sold to a new owner.

-The moment leasing becomes impossible, the current tenant has the first right to purchase.
+The moment an offer on the property is made, the current tenant has the first right to purchase.

 Here are some other top reasons buyers may consider requesting ROFR: